notthatnic/slack-lightbox-refactor/README.md

-#Slack Lightbox
+#Slack Lightbox Refactor

-Code challenge repo.
-Nothing to see here.
+New year, new code.